stoplightio/docs/articles/enterprise/components/tasker-overview.md

 >
 > Tasker requires a Redis instance to be available when starting.
 Be sure to setup Redis before installing Tasker.

+> #### Networking Details
+>
+> The default port for the Tasker component is TCP port **9432**.
+This port can
+> be customzied via configuration variable.
+>
+> Tasker must be able to receive incoming connections from the following components:
+>
+> * API
+>
+> Tasker must be able to make outgoing connections to the following components:
+>
+> * API
+> * Redis

+> #### Component Dependencies
+>
+> Make sure the following components are available **before** starting the Tasker
+> service:
+>
+> * Redis

 ## Installation

 Tasker can be installed with Docker or via RPM package.

 ### RPM Package

 Prior to installing the RPM package, you will need to have the Stoplight package repository installed and configured with your user-specific credentials.

+#### Setting up the Package Repository

-You can do this by copying-and-pasting the contents below into a terminal:
+You can setup the Stoplight package repo by copying-and-pasting the contents below into a terminal:

 ```bash
 # expose credentials to environment first